Skip to main content

 Blog

 macOS has built-in dictation.
 It works.
-But if you dictate often, you'll hit the limits.
+But if you dictate often, you’ll hit limits around workflow, latency, and correcting technical terms.

 The built-in option